miguelgrinberg/APIFairy/docs/documentation_comments.rst

   | - with bullet points
   | - and any other formatting like links
   |
-  | You can fine more information on markdown here [Github Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with- writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links)
+  | You can find more information on markdown here [Github Markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with- writing-and-formatting-on-github/basic-writing-and-formatting-syntax#links)
   |
   | id:: This is an example of how you can comment individual path parameters id--